adityagit-creator/cb/README.md

 # cb
 Here we have uploaded our project Centralized Blood Bank related code.
 We have used html,css,js and our frontend is finished we are working on the backend side .
-Our team name is HackWizards our team leader is Aditya Bhaskar Team members : Aditya , Brahmjot , Aman and Bunty
+Our team name is HackWizards our team leader is Aditya Bhaskar.
+Team members :
+Aditya
+Brahmjot
+Aman
+Bunty